Green jobfish

 The green jobfish (Aprion virescens), also known as the gray jobfish, gray snapper, or slender snapper, and in Hawaiian as uku, is a species of marine ray-finned fish, a snapper belonging to the family Lutjanidae.
 It is found in the Indo-Pacific region.
 This species inhabits various reef environments at depths from near the surface to 120 m.
 It is a very important species for local commercial fisheries and is popular as a game fish, though it has been reported to cause ciguatera poisoning.
-It can also be found in the aquarium trade.
 This species is the only known member of its genus.

 Description

 The green jobfish is a robust fish with has an elongate body which is cylindrical in cross-section.
 The head is also elongate with a blunt snout, with an obvious longitudinal groove running from the snout to the eye and it has a deeply forked caudal fin.
 The teeth in the jaws are arranged in bands with 2 distinct canines at the front.
 The vomerine teeth are set out in a crescent shaped patch.
 The dorsal fin contains 10 spines and 11 soft rays while the anal fin has 3 spines and 8 soft rays.
 The overall colour of the body is dark green to bluish, fading towards the abdomen.
 The spiny part of the dorsal fin has black spots at the base of the five rearmost spines.
 This species attains a maximum total length of 112 cm, although 90 cm is more typical, and a maximum published weight of 15.4 kg.